SGpp/DisCoTec/paper.md

 Higher-dimensional problems (by which we mean more than three space dimensions and one time dimension) quickly require infeasible amounts of computational resources such as memory and core-hours as the problem size increases---they are haunted by the so-called 'curse of dimensionality'.
-An example of this are high-fidelity plasma simulations in the field of confined fusion research.
+An example of this are high-fidelity plasma turbulence simulations in the field of confined fusion research.
-Current approaches to this problem include dimensionally-reduced models (which may not always be applicable), and restricting computations to a very limited resolution.
+Currently employed approaches to this problem include dimensionally-reduced models, such as gyrokinetics [@brizardFoundationsNonlinearGyrokinetic2007] (which may not always be applicable), particle-in-cell methods (which suffer from inherent noise [@verboncoeurParticleSimulationPlasmas2005]), and restricting computations to a very limited resolution.
+A further---still developing but very promising---approach to the problem are low-rank methods [@einkemmerMassMomentumEnergy2021].
-Multi-scale (hierarchical) methods, such as the sparse grid combination technique that `DisCoTec` employs, provide an alternative approach to addressing the curse of dimensionality.
+Multi-scale (hierarchical) methods, such as the sparse grid combination technique (CT) that `DisCoTec` employs, provide an alternative approach to addressing the curse of dimensionality by considering only those resolutions where the highest amount of information is expected [@bungartzSparseGrids2004].
-While some implementations of the sparse grid combination technique are available in the context of UQ, there is currently no other implementation for parallel simulations that require distributed computing.
+While some implementations of the CT are available, there is currently no other implementation for parallel simulations that require distributed computing.

 `DisCoTec` is a C++ framework for the sparse grid combination technique.
 Targeted at HPC systems, it is used for parallel simulations [@heeneMassivelyParallelCombination2018], drawing on distributed-memory parallelism via MPI and shared-memory parallelism via OpenMP.
 It is designed to be used in combination with existing simulation codes, which can be used with `DisCoTec` in a black-box fashion.